Skip to content

 • Adjust the height of your chair so that your feet rest flat on the floor.

-• If your keyboard/mouse tray is not height adjustable and you have to raise your chair to comfortably use these devices, use a footrest to fully support your feet and eliminate any discomfort due to pressure on the underside of your thighs.
+• If your keyboard/mouse tray is not height adjustable and you have to raise your chair to comfortably use these devices, a footrest can be used to fully support your feet and eliminate any discomfort due to pressure on the underside of your thighs.

-• Your thighs should be parallel to the floor with about a 90-110 degree angle at the hips.
+• Your thighs should be parallel to the floor with an angle of approximately 90-110 degrees at the hips.
+The knee angle should be approximately 90 degrees.

 Backrest